Georgia Carnival: Edition 43

 Well, that’s it for this edition of the Georgia Carnival.
 Please support these fine Georgia bloggers by letting them know you have visited them with a comment.
 Your continued support with your links and shout-outs at your site helps to alert others to what we Georgia bloggers have to offer:

-The next edition of the carnival will be found at
+The last edition of the Georgia carnival can be found here, and the carnival archives are found here.

 Thanks for your continued support of the Georgia Carnival!